h2oai/sparkling-water/doc/src/site/sphinx/tutorials/sw_automl.rst

             model.transform(testingDF).show(truncate = False)

-        If you are curious to see information about other models created during the AutoML training process, you can get the leaderboard represented by Spark DataFrame.
+        If you are curious to see information about other models created during the AutoML training process, you can get a model leaderboard represented by Spark DataFrame.

         .. code:: python

-            leaderboard = automl.leaderboard()
+            leaderboard = automl.getLeaderboard()
             leaderboard.show(truncate = False)

         By default, the leaderboard contains the model name (*model_id*) and various performance metrics like AUC, RMSE, etc.
-        If you want to see more information about models, you can add extra columns to the leaderboard by calling the ``setLeaderboardExtraColumns`` method on the ``H2OAutoML`` instance.
+        If you want to see more information about models, you can add extra columns to the leaderboard by passing column names to the ``getLeaderboard()`` method.

         .. code:: scala

-            automl.setLeaderboardExtraColumns("training_time_ms", "predict_time_per_row_ms")
-            val leaderboard = automl.leaderboard.get
+            leaderboard = automl.getLeaderboard("training_time_ms", "predict_time_per_row_ms")
             leaderboard.show(truncate = False)

         Extra columns don't have to be specified explicitly.
 You can specify addition of all possible extra columns as:

         .. code:: scala

-            automl.setLeaderboardExtraColumns("ALL")
-            val leaderboard = automl.leaderboard.get
+            leaderboard = automl.getLeaderboard("ALL")
             leaderboard.show(truncate = False)